Table Of Contents

 Example #2

-Now, take the same data, but here will also see how to use the column offset argument.
-Now, we want to select cell C5.
+Now, take the same data as in the above example, Here, we will see how to use the column offset argument.
+Now, we wish to select cell C5.

-Since we want to select cell C5 firstly, we want to move down four cells and take the right two columns to reach cell C5.
+Step 1: Since we want to select cell C5 first, we want to move down four cells and take the right two columns to reach cell C5.
 The below code would do the job for us.

 Code: